jburgner/ValantInventory/README.md

 Running Solution:
-With the .NET Core SLI (https://docs.microsoft.com/en-us/dotnet/articles/core/tools/index) the project can be run with the "dotnet run" command.
+With the .NET Core SLI (https://docs.microsoft.com/en-us/dotnet/articles/core/tools/index) the ValantInventoryExerciseCore project can be run with the "dotnet run" command.
 Can also be debugged and tested from within VS 2015.

 Endpoints: